vmware/weathervane/README.md

 can impact the performance of unrelated workloads.
 As a result Weathervane is not intended to be used in active production environments.

+## Weathervane 2.1 vs 2.0

+Users should not directly compare Weathervane 2.1 results to Weathervane 2.0 results due to some changes that alter performance.

+Weathervane 2.1 changes include the use of pod affinity, enhanced workload driver inter-node communication, improvements to data loading, and a number of other smaller updates and fixes.

 ## Previous Versions

 Weathervane 1.x is still available on the